MartinTomcikMT/MartinTomcikMT/README.md

 ## ☁️☁️☁️ Welcome to The Cloud Republic! ☁️☁️☁️

-I'm on a journey to become a DevOps Master. 🚀
+I'm on a journey to become a DevOps Engineer. 🚀

 Currently working in Cloud & Infrastructure, transforming my skills step by step towards DevOps.